bo0ts/mango/doc/source/python/getting-started.rst

 a class that inherits from Geometry.Box and override its 'step' event.
 The step event is an event that gets executed approximately 60 times per second.
-If we rotate the box just a little bit in every step event, the net effect will be for the box to rotate continuosly.
+If we rotate the box just a little bit in every step event, the net effect will be for the box to rotate continuously.
 Something like this should do the trick:

 .. code-block:: python